 Reading Glasses Myths

 It has been said that people with weak eyes or people who wear readers will damage their eyes sooner if they read fine print.
-The concept of an eye as a muscle is incorrect.
-Think of the eye more as a camera.
-A camera will not wear out quicker just because it is used to photograph close detail.
-You can use your eyes without any fear of wearing them out!
+This is because they’re thinking of the eye as a muscle.
+Instead, the eye is more like a camera.
+A camera does not wear out quicker because it photographs subjects in close detail.
+The same thing applies with your eye health.
+You can use your eyes and eye muscles without fear of wearing them out!

 Vision Myths Versus Facts